ByteInternet/hypernode-vagrant/README.md

     ==> hypernode: Your hypernode-vagrant is now configured.
 Please run "vagrant up" again.
 ```

-By answering the questions, you can decide whether:
+By answering the questions, you can decide:
-- A magento2 or a magento1 environment will be setup depending on what mag version you choose to use.
+- Whether a magento 2 or a magento 1 environment will be set up.
-- The desirable php version will be used
+- What php version should be used
 - Varnish should be enabled or not
-- A firewall configuration similar to production will be used
+- Whether firewall configuration similar to production should be configured

 This way a valid local.yml is created which is then used to preconfigure the hypernode-vagrant.
 When this is done, you can run `vagrant up` again to start your vagrant box.